schwering/limbo/README.md

   projection separate from the core reasoner and implement them as a preprocessing step.
 * Nested beliefs from [4] are not yet implemented.
+* If time permits, I'll rewrite the whole system in Rust.
+First results (cf.
+  'rust' branch) indicate it's faster.
+And it's actually fun, which C++ really is not for me.

 ## References